DjangoCRM/django-crm/docs/crm_system_overview.md

   These roles come with specific rights (permissions), which can be either permanent or dynamic.
   For example, the author of a memo can view it but may lose the right to edit or delete it after it has been reviewed by a superior.
 - **Custom Role Management**: Administrators can create new user roles with tailored permissions, allowing for highly customized access control based on the organization's hierarchy.

-### Navigation and Usability

-- **Home Page**: The CRM's home page provides access to various sections and functionalities based on the user's role.
-  CRM System notifications are displayed to provide a snapshot of recent activities and tasks.
-- **Tooltips and Help Pages**: Built-in help pages and tooltips guide users through unfamiliar features.
-  Tooltips appear when hovering over elements like icons or buttons, offering immediate explanations.
-A detailed **user manual** is also accessible within the system.
-- **Reminders**: Users can set personal reminders for critical tasks, meetings, or upcoming deadlines.
-  These reminders can be linked to specific objects within the CRM, ensuring no important task is missed.

 ### Filters and Sorting